 There are tons of board games you can play one-on-one with teenage students.
 They’re great for sparking English communication in a fun environment.

-Guess Who is perfect for those who are just learning how to distinguish characteristics and talk about how a person looks.
+- “Guess Who” is perfect for those who are learning to talk about features and characteristics.
 You can even go beyond how a person looks and work on what a person does.
-For example, if you print out a page of sports stars your students can ask questions such as, “Do they play tennis?”
-Or if you print out a page of people in their job environment they can ask, “Do they wear a uniform?”
+For example, you could print out a page of people in their work environments and your student can ask, “Do they wear a uniform?”

-Person, Place, Action
+14. Best for Creative Writing: Person, Place, Action

 Level: Lower intermediate and up